lrleon/samsung/codeBook.md

      compute.avg.by.subject.and.activity(data)

-Receives a data frame obtained by the above function and builds and return a new data frame consisting of averages of feature variables of data.
+which receives a data frame obtained by the above function and builds and return a new data frame consisting of averages of feature variables of data.
 This data frame has factor for the activity.

   	get.and.clean.samsung.data(filename)

-Invokes the above functions (in order) and save the resulting data frame in filename.
+which invokes the above functions (in order) and save the resulting data frame in filename.
 If filename is not specified, then the file name will be "samsung-tidy.txt".
 This file can be loaded as a R data frame calling